-In this scenario the cloud administrator must prepare a set of templates and images and make them available to the cloud users.
+In this scenario the cloud administrator, or the vDC administrator, must prepare a set of templates and images and make them available to the cloud users.
 These Templates must be ready to be instantiated, i.e. they define all the mandatory attributes.
-Before using them, users can optionally customize the VM capacity, add new network interfaces and provide values required by the template.
-Check How to Prepare the Virtual Machine Templates for more information.
+Before using them, users can optinally customize the VM capacity, and add new network interfaces.